In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 Display the results of the regression using the summary() function.
 This will display many things, including the estimates of slope and y-intercept, significance tests (p-values for them), and several measures and tests of goodness of fit of the regression line.

-Calculate 95% confidence intervals on the regression (the slope and y-intercept) using the confint() function.
+Calculate 95% confidence intervals on the regression (the slope and y-intercept) for the Caarters using the confint() function.

-Question 8: Write the equation of each line in the form of Y = b1 X + b0, replacing X and Y with their correct object names, and replacing b1 and b0 with their correct values, to a reasonable number of significant figures.
-Write the equation simply; do use parentheses as none are needed.
+Question 8: Write the equation of each line in the form of Y = b1 X + b0, replacing X and Y with their correct object names, and replacing b1 and b0 with their correct values, to a reasonable number of significant figures, which you can determine from the data.
+Write the equation simply; no parentheses are needed.
 Your equation should look something like

 numFrogs = 0.03 * numCrickets - 1.4.

-Skip a line, then repeat the same four steps for Hermitage Formation.
+Skip a line, then repeat the same steps for the Hermitage Formation.
 Use a similar name for the regression object.
 Your comment will be question #9.
-These blank lines help to group related code and separate it from other groups of code.
+The blank lines help to group related code and separate it from other groups of code.

 Question 11: Skip a line.
 Which of the three stratigraphic units has the most tightly constrained slope, and which has the most weakly constrained slope?
 Your answer should indicate which part of the results tells you this.

 Using abline(), add the regression for the Carters Formation to your plot, using the line color for the formation.
+To give a bit more weight to the line, double its width.
 Use the simplest command possible for adding the regression lines.

 Do the same for the Hermitage Formation.